-Excellent critical care isn't about cutting edge technology and memorizing the latest algorithms.
+Excellent critical care is not about cutting edge technology and memorizing the latest algorithms.
 It's about pathophysiology and problem solving.
-This is important when your patient is in the ICU, but even more important when you're resuscitating patients outside the ICU.
-The fewer resources you have, the more you need to know.
+This is important when your patient is in the ICU, but even more important when you are resuscitating patients outside the ICU.
+The ICU isn't a place, it's a team.
+And that team needs a deep understanding of complex critical care concepts, whether or not they work in quaternary care center ICU with all latest technology.
+ICUedu believes that making that knowledge accessible shouldn't mean oversimplifying it.
+Because the fewer resources you have, the more you need to know.

 Sara Crager, MD

-Emergency Medicine residency at UCLA and Critical Care fellowship at Stanford.
+Emergency physician and Intensivist.
+Medical school at Yale, Emergency Medicine residency at UCLA, Critical Care fellowship at Stanford.
 Currently faculty at UCLA in the Departments of Emergency Medicine and Anesthesia Critical Care.
-Splits clinical time between the CT-ICU at UCLA and the MICU at Antelope Valley Hospital.
-Likes teaching, hates celery, hasn't quite figured out Twitter.
+Splits clinical time between the CT-ICU/SICU at UCLA and the MICU at Antelope Valley Hospital.
+Likes teaching, hates celery, hasn't quite figured out social media.

 Questions?
 Comments?
 Interesting cases or ABGs?
 Topics you want to hear about?